Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 - Upgrade a #d6 Sphere of your choice to #d8

-- Choose and gain one of the SFX listed in Appendix B: SFX List.
+- Choose and gain one of the SFX listed in Appendix B: SFX & Limits.

-=== Orphan Bonus
-If you do are an Orphan, you can take a Bonus Enhancement twice, instead of just once, but you are have no Faction SFX.

-== Completing Your Character
+=== Completing Your Character
-Once you have determined and recorded your distinctions, attributes, roles, specialities, signature assets, SFX, Limits, and milestones, you have all the mechanical elements of your character in place.
-If you haven't already, you need to choose your character's name and pronouns.
+Once you have determined and recorded your distinctions, attributes, roles, specialities, signature assets, Spheres, SFX, Limits, and milestones, you have all the mechanical elements of your character in place.
+If you haven't already, you need to choose your character's name and pronouns, and give them a description.
 Once this is done, your character is complete!